-The NRC requests that all addressees take the following actions and provide documentation on:
+The NRC requests that all addressees take the following actions:

 - (1) Within 90 days of the date of this letter, all addressees are requested to: - a.
-Submit the definitions of "unlikely," "highly unlikely," and "credible" for natural phenomena events such as earthquakes, tornadoes, tornado missile impacts, floods, hurricanes, and other wind storms. - b.
-Submit a description of the licensee's safety assessment for the licensing and design basis natural phenomena events, including: - i. likelihood and severity of the natural phenomena events, such as earthquakes, tornadoes, floods, hurricanes, and other wind storms
+Submit the definitions of "unlikely," "highly unlikely," and "credible" in evaluating natural phenomena events in the ISA such as earthquakes, tornadoes, tornado missile impacts, floods, hurricanes, and other wind storms. - b.
+Submit a description of the licensee's safety assessment for the licensing and design basis natural phenomena events, including the following information: - i. likelihood and severity of the natural phenomena events, such as earthquakes, tornadoes, floods, hurricanes, and other wind storms - ii. accident sequences as a result of natural phenomena event impacts to facility structures and internal components - iii. assessment of the consequences for the accident sequences from item ii that result in intermediate and/or high consequence events - iv. items relied on for safety to prevent or mitigate the consequences of the events from items ii and iii - c.
+For facilities subject to 10 CFR Part 70, Subpart H requirements, submit a description of the results of the ISA review used to comply with 10 CFR 70.62(c), identifying the characteristics of the licensing and design basis natural phenomena events applicable to the site that evaluates possible changes in the methodology, likelihood, and severity of natural phenomena events with those used in the original design/evaluation of the facility. - d.
+Submit for staff review a summary of the results of any facility assessments or walk downs, if performed, to identify and address degraded, nonconforming, or unanalyzed conditions that can affect the performance of the facility under natural phenomena and have available for NRC inspection the documentation of the qualifications of the team.

-- ii. accident sequences as a result of natural phenomena event impacts to facility structures and internal components - iii. assessment of the consequences for the accident sequences from item ii that result in intermediate and/or high consequence events - iv. items relied on for safety to prevent or mitigate the consequences of the events from items ii and iii. - c.
-For facilities subject 10 CFR Part 70 Subpart H requirements, submit a description of the results of the ISA review, used to comply with 10 CFR Part 70.62(c), identifying the characteristics of the licensing and design basis natural phenomena events applicable to the site that evaluates possible changes in the methodology, likelihood and severity of natural phenomena events with those used in the original design/evaluation of the facility. - d.
-Submit for staff review a summary of the results of any facility walk downs or assessments to identify and address degraded, nonconforming, or unanalyzed conditions that can affect the performance of the facility under natural phenomena and have available for NRC inspection the documentation of the qualifications of the team.
+Note: Licensees or facilities subject to 10 CFR 70.64(a)(2) may reference sections of their license application and/or ISA summaries as a response to applicable requested actions.

-Note: Licensees or facilities subject to § 70.64(a)(2) may reference sections of their license application and/or ISA summaries as a response to applicable requested actions.
+- (2) If an addressee identifies that a change in the facility safety assessment for NPH is needed, the NRC requests that the addressee submit a plan for NRC staff review, pursuant to 10 CFR 70.22(d) and 10 CFR 40.31, within 180 days of the date of this letter that considers the following, as required by 10 CFR 70.62(a)(1) or license conditions: - a.
+The evaluation basis for NPH events.

-- (2) If an addressee identifies that a change in the facility safety assessment for natural phenomena hazards is needed, the addressee is requested to submit a plan for NRC staff review within 180 days of the date of this letter, that considers: - a.
-The evaluation basis for natural phenomena hazard events. - b.
-A review of safety margins to determine inherent conservatism in the design or as-built condition of the facility, as well as accident progression to verify if the current state or design of the facility can compensate for the increased hazard. - c.
-Structures, systems, and components or items relied on for safety to protect workers and the public from intermediate and high consequence events. - d.
+- A review of safety margins to determine inherent conservatism in the design or as-built condition of the facility, as well as accident progression, to verify if the current state or design of the facility can compensate for the increased hazard. - c.
+SSCs or items relied on for safety to protect workers and the public from intermediate and high consequence events. - d.
 Description of administrative provisions, including maintenance, periodic testing and inspection program, and emergency procedures and preparedness, to prevent and mitigate the consequences of natural phenomena events. - e.
-Proposed modifications to the facility systems structures and components and a schedule with an estimate of completion of the proposed modifications.
+Proposed modifications to the facility SSCs and a schedule with an estimate of completion of the proposed modifications.